 Leadership does not want a 12-slide innovation presentation every quarter.
-They want to know three things: is this program working, what did we get out of it, and what happens next.
+They want to know three things: is this programme working, what did we get out of it, and what happens next.
 The template below answers all three on a single page.
 It is designed to take under an hour to fill in once you have the underlying data, and under five minutes to read.

 The One-Page Template

-Program name and reporting period
+Programme name and reporting period

-[Program name] | [Quarter / Year] | Prepared by [name]
+[Programme name] | [Quarter / Year] | Prepared by [name]

 What we did this period